-Peru president’s home raided in luxury watch investigation
+Peru President Dina Boluarte’s home raided in luxury watch investigation

 ‘Regime of impunity’: Victims react to Fujimori’s prison release in Peru

-The joint operation between police and the prosecutor’s office was broadcast on local television channel Latina.
+The joint operation between the police and the prosecutor’s office was broadcast on the local television channel Latina.
 Televised images showed government agents from an investigative team breaking into the president’s residence with a sledgehammer, The Associated Press news agency reported.

 As government agents surrounded the house in the Surquillo district of the capital, Lima, officers blocked oncoming traffic.
 The president did not appear to be home at the time.